-2.4 Stockholders' equity
+2.3 Stockholders' equity

 Infosys has only one class of capital stock referred to as equity shares.
 On June 10, 2006, the members of the company approved a 1:1 bonus issue on the equity shares of the company.
 The bonus issue has the nature of a stock split effected in the form of a stock dividend with 1 additional share being issued for every share held.
 The computations of basic and diluted EPS have also been adjusted retroactively for all periods presented to reflect the change in capital structure.
-All references in these financial statements to number of shares, per share amounts and exercise price of stock option grants are retroactively restated to reflect stock splits made.
+All references in these financial statements to number of shares, per share amounts and exercise price of stock option grants are retroactively restated to reflect effect of bonus issue.

-2.5 Non-Operating income
+2.4 Non-Operating income

 In fiscal 2005, the Company sold its investment in Yantra Corporation.
 The carrying value of the investment in Yantra Corporation was completely written down in fiscal 1999.
 Consideration received from the sale resulted in a gain of \$11 million during fiscal 2005.
-Further consideration of \$1 million was received during the year ended March 31, 2007 resulting in a gain of \$1 million.
+Further consideration of \$1 million was received during the three months ended June 30, 2006 resulting in a gain of \$1 million.